• Sections

 A: SAFE requires that all onsite volunteers are at least 18 years old.

 We do have other ways that your kiddos can be involved with SAFE.
 We love when groups can make themed goodie bags with homemade treats for us to hand out to survivors who are receiving our services.
-We can keep these at the front desk, hand out to the kids at the Charter School, give out during a Life Skills workshop, etc. These bags can also contain homemade cards.
-We also love to accept homemade or store bought holiday decorations that people can use to decorate the shelter, cottages, and common areas.
+We can keep these at the front desk, hand out to the kids in our Children’s Services, give out during a Life Skills workshop, etc. We also love to accept homemade or store-bought holiday decorations that people can use to decorate the shelter, cottages, and common areas.

 • Impact/Society

 Q: Are y’all really making a difference in society?
-Is there really less abuse in society now with all the DV/SA/HT services?
+Is there really less abuse in society now with all the Domestic Violence, Sexual Assault, and Human Trafficking services?

 A: While the amount of violence in American society does continue to rise, in speaking with survivors who have received services at SAFE we see that SAFE is having a positive impact on the lives of those who’ve experienced violence and abuse.